swilgosz/hanamimastery/data/episodes/53-advanced-forms-in-hanami.md

 <% end %>
 ```

-For example, if there are errors in a particular field, the input should be highlighted with a red border, and the exclamation icon should be added to the right side of the input.
+For example, if there are errors in a particular field, **the input should be highlighted with a red border**, and the exclamation icon should be added to the right side of the input.

-Additionally, below the input, there should be the exact red notification about what's wrong with this field.
+Additionally, below the input, **there should be the exact red notification about what's wrong with this field.**

 ![Registration form with error messages](/images/episodes/53/registration-form-field-errors.png)

 Today I want to do the challenge to extract this logic and refactor the code, so it's easier to work with the dynamic data we have here.

-Let's start then.

 ## Render the field input error messages

 ### Rendering errors from the action.